DiligentGraphics/DiligentEngine/README.md

 ## AntTweakBar Sample

 This sample demonstrates how to use [AntTweakBar library](http://anttweakbar.sourceforge.net/doc) to create simple user interface.
-It can also be thought of as Diligent Engineís ìHello Worldî example.
+It can also be thought of as Diligent Engine‚Äôs ‚ÄúHello World‚Äù example.

 ![](https://github.com/DiligentGraphics/DiligentSamples/blob/master/Samples/AntTweakBar/Screenshot.png)